TMaxElectronics/MidiStick_PCB/README.md

 # MidiStick
- This is a USB based midid interrupter.
+ This is a USB based midi interrupter.
 More info about it is in the [firmware repo](https://github.com/TMaxElectronics/MidiStick_Firmware)

 # Licence
    the MidiStick project is free: you can redistribute it and/or modify